Missing Student Policy

 - If the student is determined to be missing per the policy definition, UPD will notify the President and the Vice President for Student Success.

-- If the missing student is under the age of 18, UPD or a designee will notify the individual identified by the missing student as the emergency contact and the student's custodial parent or guardian as provided in University records.
+- If the missing student is under the age of 18, UPD or a designee will notify the individual identified by the missing student as the missing person contact and the student's custodial parent or guardian as provided in University records.

 The Dean of Students may (1) inform university officials that may have knowledge of the student's background or situation, (2) inform the student's major college Dean, and (3) notify the student's instructors of his/her absence.